MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/enter-add-on-properties.md

 You have the option to provide up to ten keywords of up to 30 characters each for each add-on you submit.
 Your app can then query for add-ons that match these words.
 This feature lets you build screens in your app that can load add-ons without you having to directly specify the product ID in your app's code.
 You can then change the add-on's keywords anytime, without having to make code changes in your app or submit the app again.

+> [!NOTE]
-> **Note**  Keywords are not available for use in packages targeting Windows 8 and Windows 8.1.
+> Keywords are not available for use in packages targeting Windows 8 and Windows 8.1.

 ## Custom developer data